Tables and metadata in Microsoft Dataverse

 The designers available to edit metadata cannot show all the details found in the metadata.
-You can install a model-driven app called the Metadata Browser which will allow you to view all the entities and metadata properties that are found in the system.
+You can install a model-driven app called the Metadata Browser which will allow you to view all the tables and metadata properties that are found in the system.
 More information: Browse the metadata for your environment.

 Create new metadata or use existing metadata?